 Funded by the Cultural Department of the City of Vienna and the Cultural Commission of Rudolfsheim-Fünfhaus.

-Sabina Holzer has been designing workshops & artistic research settings on the human body, water and urban landscapes since 2022.
-Under the name Liquid Journey she has so far visited the Volkskundemuseum, Tanzquartier, dieAngewandte and ImPulsTanz in Vienna.
-In 2021, she received a working grant from the City of Vienna for her artistic research, Fluvial. www.cattravelsnotalone.at
+Sabina Holzer has been designing and facilitating workshops & artistic research settings on the human body, water and urban landscapes since 2021.
+Under the name Liquid Journey she has visited with her practice the Volkskundemuseum, Tanzquartier, dieAngewandte and ImPulsTanz in Vienna.
+In 2021, she received a working grant from the City of Vienna for her artistic research, for Fluvial, which gave her the possibility to meet other artists and scientists walking and exploring the river sites and underground waters of Vienna.

 WITH